armgilles/Gender-Street-Plot/README.md

 PS : You can use it with a non french's city, but the gender model is based on French firstname open data.
 If you want to test it, just change "french" at "stopw = stopwords.words('french')" to "english".

+Any help is appreciated to improve personnality & title file for a better matching :]